Canton of Montivilliers

-The Canton of Montivilliers is a former canton situated in the Seine-Maritime département and in the Haute-Normandie region of northern France.
+The Canton of Montivilliers is a former canton situated in the Seine-Maritime département and the Haute-Normandie region of northern France.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.
 It had a total of 35,156 inhabitants (2012).

 Geography

 An area of farming and light industry in the arrondissement of Le Havre, centred on the town of Montivilliers.
 The altitude varies from 0m (Cauville-sur-Mer) to 118m (Manéglise) with an average altitude of 55m.